bartram/grid-rows-masonry/README.md

 No. It uses `grid-column-start` to change the column placement of elements to ensure the best fit, but DOM elements are never added or removed.

 **Will it conflict with native masonry later?**
-No. When native `grid-template-rows: masonry` is widely supported, you can feature-detect and skip initialization.
+No. When native `grid-template-rows: masonry` is supported by the user's browser, it will feature-detect and skip initialization.

 ---